desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

       from the root is untrusted, you probably don't want to trust that operator as a whole;
-    * when bootstrapping is done upon receipt of a new NS record set, the window of opportunity is very small (and easily monitored by the Child DNS operator);
+    * when bootstrapping is done upon receipt of a new NS record set, the window of opportunity is very small;
-    * mitigation exists by diversifying e.g. the nameserver hostname's TLDs, which is advisable anyways.
+    * mitigation exists by diversifying e.g. the nameserver hostname's TLDs, which is advisable anyways;
+    * correct bootstrapping is easily monitored by the Child DNS operator.

 - Prevention of accidental misprovisioning / enforcing explicit provisioning:
     * In case of a hash collision, two distinct child zones may be associated